 Metal casting is a process that produces shapes (castings) by filling voids in molds with liquid metal.
 Cast metal products offer exceptional strength and durability, making them useful for heavy machine applications in industries related to farming, automobiles, railroads, home appliances, building architecture, ship building, oil and gas extraction, water processing, forestry and mining—to name a few.

-Qualifying a supplier foundry and ordering metal castings can be a time-consuming ordeal – but it doesn’t have to be.
-Costly blunders can be avoided by understanding the quotation and casting process; clear and thorough communication with the supplier foundry will result in a well-designed and economical final product.
+Qualifying a supplier foundry and ordering metal castings can be a time-consuming ordeal, but it doesn’t have to be.
+Costly blunders can be avoided by understanding the quotation and casting process.
+Clear and thorough communication with the supplier foundry will result in a well-designed and economical final product.

-Requesting a Quote
+Requesting a quote

 - Preliminary casting design

-- Material and inspection requirements
+- Testing and inspection

 - Production and delivery schedules